martinsione/ticketek-web3/README.md

 - Incomes directly linked to the artists 💸
 - Buy now and hodl for ever.
 Your ticket could became an invaluable collection piece 🎟
 - Security and transparency during all the process 🔐
+- No more imitation or fake entries issues.
+NFTs are unique 🔖